Anderson, Clayton and Company

-Anderson, Clayton and Company (sometimes written Anderson, Clayton and Co) was a cotton trading firm started in Oklahoma City by Frank Anderson, Monroe Anderson and William Clayton.
+Anderson, Clayton and Company (sometimes written Anderson, Clayton and Co, or ACC) was a cotton trading firm started in Oklahoma City by Frank Anderson, his brother Monroe Anderson, and brother-in-law William Clayton.
 These three men formed a partnership on August 1, 1904.
-The company moved to Houston early in the 20th century because that city was gaining on Galveston for the title of Cotton Capital of the U.S. after the near-complete destruction of that port by the 1900 Galveston hurricane, and on account of Houston's rapidly expanding shipping facilities.
-In time the company became the world's largest cotton-trading company.
+The company moved to Houston early in the 20th century because that city was gaining on Galveston for the title of cotton capital of the U.S. after the near-complete destruction of that port by the 1900 Galveston hurricane, and on account of Houston's rapidly expanding shipping facilities.
+By 1944, the company had become the world's largest cotton-trading company.

 In 1986, the company was acquired by the Quaker Oats Company that led to its delisting from the stock exchange and the closing of its Houston offices.

 History

 The company was created as a partnership on August 1, 1904, by Monroe Dunaway (M. D.) Anderson, his brother Frank E. Anderson and Frank's brother-in-law William L. Clayton.
 In 1916, the company moved to Houston, Texas in order to have better access to a shipping port.
-In 1905, Will's younger brother, Benjamin Clayton, already known as an expert in railroad and steamship transportation, joined the partnership.
+In 1905, William's younger brother, Benjamin Clayton, already known as an expert in railroad and steamship transportation, joined the partnership.